zerubeus/Betaseries-Android/readme.md

-# Restfull App
+# TV SHOWS (Rest App)

 TODO:

 - Get and display data from a rest interface : OK
 - Usage of the standard Android API (recycleview, intent, toast ...) : OK
 - Layouts needs to use resources to display and translate strings (in EN and FR) : OK
-- API Betaseries ( MY KEY : "cf4258cf28b7" a reminder for me :p ) doesn't seem to work :/ : KO
+- API Betaseries ( MY KEY : "cf4258cf28b7" a reminder for me :p ) : OK

-- I'll finely use the Omdb API well documented !! ( My KEY : "9b522d5b" )
+# NOTES

+- The Betaseries does't have a single one JSON with all Data needed so this was the hardest part for us, the solution was to use callbacks to manage multiple JSON file because JsonObjectRequest in Async so we can't use the fuction to return a value

 ## Installation